mmistakes/minimal-mistakes/_posts/2018-05-05-type-for-optimization-modeling.md

 Now, I am going to point out right off the bat that this is not purely function.
 The process of creating constraints is mutating the `Model` object.
 I am not worried about that.
 I am  focused on creating a productive environment for creating optimization models, not maintaining functional purity.
 The goal is to create a syntactically F# idiomatic way of doing this.
 I am not going to go to the effort to create a monad for managing all of this state mutation.

-## Creating Constraints
+## Generating Constraints

 The first thing that I needed to be able to tackle was the creation of `Constraints` in an F# idiomatic way.
 The Gurobi .NET library is Object Oriented and therefore is wanting the user to call methods on an instance of an object, a `Model` object in this case.
-The `addContr` method in the Gurobi library has two overloads but the one I wanted to use has the following method signature:
+The `addConstr` method in the Gurobi library has two overloads but the one I wanted to use has the following method signature:

 ```csharp
 GRBModel.addConstr(expr1:GRBLinExpr, sense: char, expr2:GRBLinExpr, name:string): GRBConstr